The best bits

 Also, make sure your vaccinations are up to date before coming to uni.
 Although not many things will protect you from Fresher's flu, its wise to make sure you're vaccinated against meningitis.

 Freshers week or fortnight (depending on where you go) is SO much fun.
 From the day you arrive there will be so many activities to take part in.
 There will be a range of night outs to suit all tastes, plus a load of day time activities on and off campus.

 But whatever you end up doing, make the most of it.
 It's a great chance to meet new people, discover new things and get your university life off to a great start!

-You should a hundred per cent attend your freshers fair.
+You should one hundred per cent attend your freshers fair.
 It'll be FULL of companies giving away freebies.
 Nine times out of ten, Dominos will be there handing out free pizza and there will be so much free stuff from local and national businesses, discounts, and competitions to win some exciting things.
 You also want to head over to your clubs and societies fair.
 We covered it last week, but it's where you'll go to sign up for all the interesting sports clubs and societies.

 It might sound boring, but head to your university library talks on how to use the facilities.
 It'll come in really handy once you start getting your assignments.
 There should also be course talks, which will give you an overview of what you'll be studying and you'll get to meet your classmates and lecturers so they're definitely worth attending too.